Skip to content

 Geography Trivia: Countries, Capitals, Extremes

 Maps lie.
-Or at least, they let your brain fill in wrong ideas.
-LearnClash’s 43 geography questions cover borders, capitals, extremes, and places that defy what you’d guess.
-Every figure here was checked against current atlases and national stat bureaus.
+Or rather, they leave gaps your brain fills with wrong ideas.
+LearnClash runs 43 geography questions covering borders, capitals, extremes, and the places that flatly refuse to sit where you’d put them.
+Every figure traces back to a current atlas or a national stats bureau.

 Geography trivia: Reno is further west than LA, 54 countries in Africa, Antarctica is driest continent Geography trivia: 43 questions covering borders, capitals, and extremes.